 The Commander’s Welcome

-I would like to take this opportunity to thank the members of AMVETS Post 312 for allowing me to serve once again as your Commander.
-This past year has been a great learning experience on the membership side of the organization.
-Now it’s time to get back in the Commander’s role.
-I will do my very best to exceed your expectations.
+I would like to take this opportunity to thank the AMVET Post 312 for allowing me to serve as your Commander again after a few years off.
+I will do my best to meet and exceed your expectations.

 The Post has an obligation through the aims and objectives of the AMVETS.
 We are to assist veterans and their families, continue to foster improvement in the community that we live in and help our younger generation understand that freedom is not free.
 It is paid for by our veterans that are currently serving, have previously served and most of all for those who gave the ultimate sacrifice, their lives.